-- HPP (High Pressure Pasteurization) Raw Cat Food
+- HPP (High-Pressure Pasteurization) Raw Dog Food

-- HPP Raw Dog Food
+- HPP Raw Cat Food

-- Semi Moist Dog/Cat Food
+- Semi-Moist Dog/Cat Food

-- Byproducts of Meat, Poultry and Seafood
+- By-products of Meat, Poultry, and Seafood

-- Meat, Poultry and Seafood
+- Meat, Poultry, and Seafood

-Semi Moist Dog Food
+Semi-Moist Dog Food

 Canned Dog Food

-Canned dog food is a processed pet food and is cooked.
-It’s heated, cooked and sealed similar to human canned foods.
-The base is comprised of mostly meat products.
-It typically consists of a combination of fresh, frozen and meat byproducts.
-These meat products and byproducts are then mixed with minerals, vitamins and sometimes grains.
-The dog food product is heated as it’s mixed.
-Heating the product allows the starch to start gelatinizing and the proteins begin to denature.
+Canned dog food is cooked processed pet food.
+It’s cooked and sealed, similar to human canned foods.
+The base is comprised of mainly meat products.
+It typically consists of a combination of fresh, frozen, and meat by-products.
+These are then mixed with minerals, vitamins, and sometimes grains.
+Finally, the dog food product is heated as it’s mixed.
+This heat allows the starch to start gelatinizing, and the proteins denature.
 This process improves the flavor and texture of the end product.

-HPP (High Pressure Pasteurization) in Raw Dog Food
+HPP (High-Pressure Pasteurization) in Raw Dog Food

-Raw dog food is put into sealed packages, then into the large water tank.
-Water is able to completely surround the product in the sealed package, inside the tank.
-Once the tank is closed, cold water is pumped into the chamber at a very high pressure.
-This process is capable of squishing bacteria to death.
-Some bacteria can survive the pressure, but it would be hard for them to withstand the sudden pressure change that occurs upon opening the tank.
-During the process some cell walls are damaged rendering the product unattractive and may alter the taste in the process.
-This process is best for products with a high moisture content.
+Raw dog food is put into sealed packages in a large water tank.
+Water surrounds the product in the sealed packaging.
+Coldwater is then pumped into the chamber at very high pressure.
+This high-pressure technology squishes bacteria to death.
+Some bacteria can survive the pressure, but it would be hard for them to withstand the sudden pressure change upon opening the tank.
+Some cell walls are damaged, rendering the product unattractive, and may alter the taste in the process.
+This process is best for products with high moisture content.
 HPP typically adds a shelf life of 2-3 times longer than minimally processed raw dog food.
-I do believe this pet food processing is better than that of dry dog food, kibble, semi moist dog food and canned dog food.
-Unfortunately it doesn’t meet the quality and freshness of a minimally processed raw dog food.
+I believe this pet food processing is better than other processed pet food.
+Unfortunately, it doesn’t meet the quality and freshness of minimally processed raw dog food.

-Minimally Processed Raw Dog Food
+Minimally Processed Colorado Raw Dog Food